Linutronix/TSN-Testbench/Documentation/configuration.rst

 ..
 Note:: The ``XdpBusyPollMode`` option requires Linux kernel >= v6.5.
 Previous Linux kernel version do not support
           this feature with ``PREEMPT_RT`` enabled.

 ..
 Note:: The **security settings** are only valid for the PROFINET real time traffic classes.
-Furthermore, the
+Furthermore, the Linux
-          ``TSN-Testbench`` demonstrates only one exemplary implementation.
+          TSN ``Testbench`` demonstrates only one exemplary implementation.
 The PROFINET security specification is still under development.
 This implementation is to be used only for performance measurements.
 For instance, what impact does real time frame encryption and decryption has on quantity structures?
 Key updates and other mechanisms are not covered.